What Is a J-flap Procedure, and How Is It Used to Treat TMJ Disorder and Nasal Valve Collapse?

 TMJ Disorder can have a significant impact on an individual's life.
 From chronic pain to fatigue and headaches, the symptoms can be hard to relieve.

-The procedure is minimally invasive and focuses on optimizing bite alignment by repositioning and reshaping the jawbone.
+The procedure is minimally invasive and focuses on optimizing nasal airflow.
 The shorter recovery time and decreased post-operative discomfort make J-flap extremely popular among those exasperated with their symptoms.
 It can help reduce or even eliminate TMJ disorder-related pain and provide lasting results for TMJ sufferers.

 Nasal valve collapse is a common, yet sometimes misdiagnosed, condition that affects the airflow of the nose caused by structural weakness or obstruction.